-This SCAN-test Method describes the procedure to be adopted when using a Prüfbau-type printability tester to prepare prints on newsprint.
-Other papers and boards are dealt with separately in SCAN-P 78.
+This SCAN-test Method describes the procedure to be adopted when using a Prüfbau-type printability tester to prepare prints on papers and boards with the exception of newsprint which is dealt with separately in SCAN-P 79.

-A parallel Method, SCAN-P 87, describes the procedure to be adopted when an IGT-type printability tester is used.
+A parallel method, SCAN-P 86, describes the procedure to be adopted when an IGT-type printability tester is used.